AD30s/hoshinosenoku.github.io/index.md

-## ·This page is waiting for perfection.
+﻿## ·This page is waiting for perfection.
-##    Don't mind some mistakes